jameslawler/notes/docs/portuguese-language/verbs/todo2/afirmar.md

 ## Writing Prompts

-1. Escreva sobre uma situação em que você teve que afirmar algo como verdadeiro.
-Write about a situation in which you have to affirm a truth.
+1. Descreva uma situação em que você erroneamente pensou que estava certo.
+Describe a situation in which you mistakenly thought you were right.
-2. Imagine uma conversa em que você precisa afirmar uma opinião forte.
-Imaging a conversation in which you need to affirm a strong opinion.
+2. Que técnicas você usa para convencer alguém de que está certo?
+What techniques do you use to convince someone you are correct?
-3. Descreva como você afirmará o seu compromisso com um projeto futuro.
-Describe about a compromise in a future project.
+3. Como vai afirmar o seu compromisso com um projeto futuro?
+How will you affirm your commitment to a future project?